vespa-engine/blog/_posts/2022-01-27-billion-scale-knn-part-two.md

 * Brute force nearest neighbor search using multiple search threads to parallelize the search for exact nearest neighbors
-* Approximate nearest neighbor search using where we accept an accuracy loss compared to exact search.
+* Approximate nearest neighbor search where we accept an accuracy loss compared to exact search.
 * Indexing throughput with and without *HNSW* enabled
 * Memory and resource utilization with and without *HNSW* enabled